 An arraignment is usually the first court hearing in a criminal case.
-At an arraignment, the accused generally enters a plea (guilty, not guilty, or no contest), the issue of bail and release is determined, and a future court date is set (usually for the pretrial or, in a felony case, the preliminary hearing)
+At an arraignment hearing, the accused enters a plea (guilty, not guilty or no contest), the issue of bail and release is determined, and a future court date is set – usually for the pretrial or, in a felony case, the preliminary hearing.

 In the article below, our California criminal defense lawyers will explain the arraignment process, your rights, and what you may expect to happen.
 If you have additional questions, feel free to contact us at the Shouse Law Group.

 - 1. What is an arraignment?